 Intriguingly, the offspring of such fish are much more likely to be sensitive to the affecting chemical products than their non-contaminated compatriots are.

 The most common contraceptive pill contains the female hormones estrogen and progesterone.
-Although it is not explicitly stated, it could be possible that an overload of these chemicals being released in the urine of those using them, or perhaps flushed down the toilet in pill form, is what’s driving the so-called “feminization” of the freshwater fish.
+Although it is not explicitly stated, it could be possible that an overload of these chemicals being released in the urine of those using them, or perhaps flushed down the toilet in pill form on some rare occasions, is what’s driving the so-called “feminization” of the freshwater fish.
 There are at least 200 other sewage-derived compounds that are known to have similar physiologically altering effects, including the byproducts of cleaning agents, cosmetics and plastics.

 “We are showing that some of these chemicals can have much wider health effects on fish that we expected,” Tyler said in a statement.